christosgalano/kql-template-repo/docs/azure.md

 4. From the overview page of the app you created, note the Application ID (client) and Directory ID (tenant).
 5. Under Manage, choose Clients & secrets.
 6. Choose New client secret.
 Add something relevant to the description (for example, Github Actions) and then the expiry time of your choice.
 Click add, copy both Value and Secret ID as you will need them later on.

+## Step 2, Assign Log Analytics Workspace permissions

+1. Navigate to the Log Analytics Workspace you want to connect to your Github Actions.
+2. Choose Access control (IAM).
+3. Choose Add and then, Add role assignment.
+4. In the Role tab, select the Log Analytics Reader role and click Next.
+5. On the Members tab, select Assign access to  User, group, or service principal.
+6. Right to Members, clik Select members.
+Search for the application name you created in Step 1 and click Select.
+7. Then click  Review + assign.